Hungary has concluded an agreement with the Republic of Moldova to eliminate travel restrictions for those vaccinated.

 Vaccinated travelers from Hungary and Moldova will be able to travel between the two countries without having to submit to entry restrictions, such as quarantine or PCR testing, starting May 31, Hungarian Foreign Minister Péter Szijjártó has confirmed.

-"We continue discussions with other countries on mutual acceptance of immunity certificates and the elimination of travel restrictions", said Minister Szijjártó.
+"We are continuing discussions with other countries on mutual acceptance of immunity certificates and the removal of travel restrictions.", said Minister Szijjártó.
 A few months ago, following the example of several EU countries, the Hungarian government decided to launch a COVID-19 passport for all immunized travelers.

 Hungary has concluded an agreement with the Republic of Moldova to eliminate travel restrictions for those vaccinated, starting with May 31st.

 In early May, Hungary decided to enter into bilateral agreements with various countries to relaunch international travel.
 Thus, since 11 May, Turkey has recognized the Hungarian passport COVID-19 between the two countries without the need to be subject to entry restrictions, such as quarantine or PCR testing.